uport-project/veramo-website/docs/veramo_agent/message_handlers.md

 Message handlers implement the AbstractMessageHandler interface and are instantiated as a chain by the Message Handler plugin.
 Veramo includes a number of message handlers for you to use in your apps.

-When creating the agent instance, you specify the message handlers to use and the order in which they are be called.
+When creating the agent instance, you specify the message handlers to use and the order in which they are to be called.
 For example, if your app captures Verifiable Credentials from a QR Code, where the data are endcoded as a JWT, you would specify the url, did-jwt and credential-w3c handlers, in that order, in your agent setup.

 ## Core Supported Message Handlers